List of modern great powers: Germany (1991–)

-Germany is part of the European single market which represents more than 450 million consumers.
-In 2017, the country accounted for 28% of the Eurozone economy according to the International Monetary Fund.
-Germany introduced the common European currency, the Euro, in 2002.
+Germany is part of the European single market.
+In 2017, the country accounted for 28% of the eurozone economy according to the International Monetary Fund.
 Its monetary policy is set by the European Central Bank, which is headquartered in Frankfurt.

-Being home to the modern car, the automotive industry in Germany is regarded as one of the most competitive and innovative in the world, and is the fourth-largest by production.
-The top ten exports of Germany are vehicles, machinery, chemical goods, electronic products, electrical equipments, pharmaceuticals, transport equipments, basic metals, food products, and rubber and plastics.
+Frankfurt is also home to the Frankfurt Stock Exchange, the 12th largest stock exchange by market capitalization and one of the biggest in Europe.
+The automotive industry in Germany is regarded as one of the most competitive and innovative in the world, and is the sixth-largest by production.

-Of the world's 500 largest stock-market-listed companies measured by revenue in 2019, the Fortune Global 500, 29 are headquartered in Germany.
-40 major Germany-based companies are included in the DAX, the German stock market index which is operated by Frankfurt Stock Exchange.
+Of the world's 500 largest stock-market-listed companies measured by revenue in 2024, the Fortune Global 500, 29 are headquartered in Germany.
 Well-known international brands include Mercedes-Benz, BMW, Volkswagen, Audi, Siemens, Allianz, Adidas, Porsche, Bosch and Deutsche Telekom.
 Berlin is a hub for startup companies and has become the leading location for venture capital funded firms in the European Union.
 Germany is recognised for its large portion of specialised small and medium enterprises, known as the Mittelstand model.
 These companies represent 48% global market leaders in their segments, labelled hidden champions.

 Research and development efforts form an integral part of the German economy.
 In 2018 Germany ranked fourth globally in terms of number of science and engineering research papers published.
 Germany was ranked 9th in the Global Innovation Index in 2019 and 2020.
 Research institutions in Germany include the Max Planck Society, the Helmholtz Association, and the Fraunhofer Society and the Leibniz Association.
 Germany is the largest contributor to the European Space Agency.
+While its diplomatic power is limited compared to that of Britain and France, Germany still leads the European Union with France, formulating various European sanctions, yet remained dependent on Russian gas for a time.
+Germany has foreign relations with almost every country.